mourjo/VMScheduling/notes.md

 ### Static energy efficient scheduler (statEnergy flag)
-We sort the hosts according to increasing order of availabile MIPS.
+We sort the hosts according to increasing order of available MIPS.
 Therefore we try to allocate VMs to the least available hosts first.
 By using getAvailableMips() we also sort the hosts by lower power model first, which is why we did not implement the sorting by power model.
 We also tried sorting hosts in increasing order of maximum PE (per host) available MIPS, but this had a slightly worse result, so we did not keep it.

 Time Complexity: O(n log(n)), n = Number of hosts